aurelia/templating/doc/article/en-US/templating-custom-attributes.md

 ## [Default Option](aurelia-doc://section/6/version/1.0.0)

 A single bindable property can be made the default among all the options in an options binding.
-Thus, when we use a custom attribute that would otherwise require that we use the options HTML syntax, and we want to provide a value or binding only for the default property, then we can use the simpler HTML syntax of a single value binding.
+Thus, when you use a custom attribute that would otherwise require using the options HTML syntax, and you want to provide a value or binding only for the default property, then you can use the simpler HTML syntax of a single value binding.

-As previously noted, with options bindings each bindable property must be decorated with the `bindable` decorator.
+With options bindings each bindable property must be decorated with the `bindable` decorator.
 To specify that you want a bindable property to be the default among all the other bindable properties, use the `defaultBindable` configuration parameter of the `bindable` decorator, as shown below:

 <code-listing heading="square${context.language.fileExtension}">
   <source-code lang="ES 2015/2016">